andreztz/xbotlib/README.md

 ### Serving HTTP

-Your bot will automatically be running a web server at port `8080` when it is run.
+Your bot will run a web server if you configure it to do so.
+Use the `--serve` option on the command-line, the `serve = True` configuration option or the `XBOT_SERVE=True` environment variable.

 If you're running your bot locally, just visit [0.0.0.0:8080](http://0.0.0.0:8080) to see.
 The default response is just some placeholder text.
 You can write your own responses using the [Bot.serve](#bot-serve-request) function.